ClementNerma/Rave/docs/books/hybrid.md

 // V = type for values
 dict Custom<K, V> {
   // Get a value from a key
-  public func @get(key: K) : V;
+  public func %get(key: K) : V;
   // Associate a value to a key
-  public func @set(key: K, value: V) : void;
+  public func %set(key: K, value: V) : void;
-  // Delete a key (and the value it refers to) public func @unset(key: K) : void;
+  // Delete a key (and the value it refers to) public func %unset(key: K) : void;
   // Check if a key is known
-  public func @has(key: K) : bool;
+  public func %has(key: K) : bool;
   // Get the list of all keys
-  public func @keys() : List<K>;
+  public func %keys() : List<K>;
   // Get the list of all values
-  public func @values() : List<V>;
+  public func %values() : List<V>;
 }
 ```

 As always, the return type of these overloads is omittable, put they are written here to see their complete signature.

-About `@keys` and `@values`, their behaviour is a little special.
+About `%keys` and `%values`, their behaviour is a little special.
 They can be called automatically, when iterating the dictionary through a loop (we'll see that soon), or manually thanks to a function.
 If they are called automatically (in a loop iterator, for instance), the return value will be kept as it is.
 But if they are called manually, the return value will automatically be cloned - and there's no way to prevent it.
 Why this behaviour?
 Because, if a loop iterates through the list of keys/values, there is no need to clone the values as the list will not be written.
 But if the list is retrieved manually and written by some piece of code, this could cause some garbage in the dictionary - because some dictionary use a special behaviour like forbidding duplicate values or restricting keys to a specific list of names.

 Most of the time, custom dictionaries should always inherit from the `Dictionary` class (the same one that is used when using `#Dynamic` in a key/value association with IST).
 The syntax is the same as for classes: